A clipper ship.

 Tea clippers were quite small, some only 700 tons, and were given fine lines so that they could make a fast passage, under a press of sail, in the light airs expected in the China Sea.
 They were not really suited for other trades.
 But the term 'clipper' came to be used for fast sailing ships in general, and after 1870, when the Suez Canal had been opened and it was no longer economic to export tea from China in sailing ships, fast vessels on passage to Australia, or anywhere else in the world, were advertised as clippers.
 Men spoke of 'clipper' brigs or schooners, and the word came to mean nothing more than fast sailing.
 Sailing required large ship's companies (crews) to handle the heavy masts and spars, and the large acreage of bellying canvas that could drive a tea clipper through the water at 10, 12, or even 18 knots (nautical miles per hour).
 Growing competition with steam ships had to economise.
 Sailing ships were still thought to be safer and more reliable, although unable to run on a timetable.
 Crews became smaller, and the sail area was reorganized into smaller units (the topsails and topgallant sails were cut into two), and more winches eased the labor.
 Thus even the very biggest sailing ships were easy to handle and lasted well into the twentieth century.

-In 1819 the first Atlantic crossing was made by "steam-assisted sail" and this crossing soon became a regular service.
 By the mid-nineteenth century steamships driven by propellers or screws, were in general service and were voyaging on trade missions in all oceans.
 Marine steam turbines were developed at the turn of the nineteenth century and gradually replaced reciprocating (back-and-forth cranking) steam engines for large vessels, examples being ocean liners of the early 1900s with displacements (weight of water that a ship displaces when fully laden) up to 10,000 metric tons.
 Oil, rather than coal, was now the favorite fuel for large marine engines.

 Some of the newest military ships and icebreakers are fitted with nuclear engines in which heat from a nuclear reactor raises steam in boilers to drive steam turbines.
 The larger modern ships are classified as warships, passenger vessels, bulk dry cargo ships, tankers for bulk liquids, freighters for mixed cargo, and container ships.
 The largest of these are the supertankers carrying oil, with displacements of about half a million metric tons and lengths of several meters.